Medicine Hat College: Programs

 More than 40 diplomas and certificates are offered along with 25 university transfer programs, and numerous apprenticeship trades.
 There are also several opportunities for degree completion at MHC.
 Students are able to complete a bachelor's degree in nursing, education, and business, thanks to collaborative agreements with the University of Calgary and Mount Royal University, respectively.
 Applied degrees are offered in Applied Arts (Visual Communications) and Applied Health Science (Paramedic).
 Graduates from diploma programs such as Criminal Justice may also complete degrees through Athabasca University.
 The college offers unique diploma programs such as Addictions Counseling.

 Services

 Students are well served with services designed to support academic success.
 These include wellness, personal counseling, writing specialist, indigenous support specialist and more.
 The Entrepreneur Development Centre (EDC) specializes in helping students launch their own businesses.

 Library

 Two libraries serve the college.
 The Vera Bracken Library is located in the B wing on the Medicine Hat Campus and was built in 2003.
 There is also a library at the Brooks Campus.
 The libraries have 100,000 print and non-print resources, 17,000 e-books, and over 20,000 online periodicals.
 The college is a member of The Alberta Library, the Southern Alberta Information Network, the Canadian Library Association, and the Library Association of Alberta.

 Athletics

 The Medicine Hat College varsity athletic teams are known as the "Rattlers" and compete in the Alberta Colleges Athletic Conference.
-Sports include: basketball, volleyball, soccer, cross country, futsal, and golf.
+Sports include: basketball, volleyball, soccer, cross country, indoor track, women's ice hockey, futsal, and golf.